janisdd/mensaMenuUniHalleTelegramBot/readme.md

 to deploy you want to make `config.json` only accessible to the running user... (botToken should be only known to you!)

+## Some notes

+- The data iframe page has some serious issues... sometimes the html is invalid and thus the xpath retunrs unexpected results
+  - e.g. sometimes in the main table the starting `tr` tags are missing??